 - The client will be able to have control over urination or voiding after proper bladder training.

-- Monitor for vital signs closely in order to signs of shock.
+- Monitor vital signs closely in order to observe any signs of shock.

 - Note the color of the fluid being expelled from the three-way catheter.